sdondley/Mac-Applications-List/README.md

 ## Name

 Mac::Applications::List - get a list of applications on your macOS machine

 ## Synopsis

 ### Functional programming style:

 ```
 use Mac::Applications::List;
 my @apps = apps;
 my @apps = apps '/some/path';
 my @apps = apps < /path/to/dir1 /path/to/dir2 >;
+say @apps;
 ```

 ### OO programming interface:

 ```
 use Mac::Applications::List;

 my $my_apps = MacAppList.new();    # create a MacAppList object
-$my_apps.apps('/some/dir');     # populate object
+$my_apps.find_apps('/some/dir');   # populate object
 $my_apps.exists('Safari');         # test to see if an app exists
 $my_apps.print;                    # print out a list of apps
 $my_apps.list;                     # return an array of apps
 ```

 ## Description

-This module finds and generates a list of applications in the standard locations on macOS.
-Since applications can be located anywhere and it's not practical to search the entire drive, additional directories can be passed to the to `apps()` function or method.
+This module finds and generates a list of applications found in the standard locations on macOS.

-In the simplest usage, the module provides a single function, `apps`, which takes an optional argument of an array of strings or a string scalar.
-The function is automatically exported.
+In the simplest usage, an automatically exported function, `apps`, returns a List of the apps found.

 An OO interface is also provided which provides convenient methods for determining if an app exists, printing the list of apps, and returning the list of apps found.

-The module searches `/System/Applications`, `/Applications`, and `~/Applications` directories and their subdirectories as well as the directories and subdirectories of the directory paths passed to the function.
+Be default, the module searches `/System/Applications`, `/Applications`, and `~/Applications` directories.
+Additional directories can be searched by passing string arguments, representing the paths of directories to be searched.

-The optional argument to `apps` is a string or array of strings representing paths to additional directories to be searched for applications.

 ## Functions

-### sub apps( [  < dir1 dir2 ... >  ] )
+### sub apps( [  < dir1 dir2 ... >, Bool :$full-path = False  ] )

-### sub apps( [  'dir'  ] )
+### sub apps( [  'dir', Bool :$full-path = False ] )

-Generates and returns unique array of application names found in standard application installation directories on macOS.
+Returns a unique List of application names found in standard application installation directories on macOS.
 A string or array of strings of paths to other directories can be included to search additional directories.

-Returns an array of strings of the names of the applications found.
-The strings do not include the path to the applications, just the application name.
+Set the `:full-path` options to have paths to the apps included.
+Otherwise, the List contains only the names of the apps.

 If the directory does not exist, the module generates a warning.
-The function will still return a list of applications found in other direcgtories.
+The function will still return a list of applications found in other directories.

 ## Methods

 ### new( [  < dir1 dir2 ... > ] )

 ### new( [ 'dir' ] )

 Creates a new MacAppList object, optionally initialized with directories to search which will be searched in addition to standard app directory locations.

-### find_apps( [  < dir1 dir2 ... >  ] )
-### find_apps( [  'dir'  ]  )
-Searches for new apps in standard locations, plus any directories the object was initialized with plus any optional directories provided.
-Returns an array of apps.
+Initialization also initiates a search for new apps in standard locations, plus any directories the object was initialized with plus any optional directories provided.

+Returns the `<Mac::Applications::List>` object.

+### app-list()

+Returns an List of all apps names found.

+### app-path-list()

+Returns a List of all paths to the apps found.

 ### exists( Str )

 Determines if an app exists.
-Returns boolean.
+Returns a boolean value.

 ### print()

-Prints out a aplphabetical list of apps to the command line
+Prints out a comma-separated, alphabetical listing of apps to the command line

-### app_list()
-Returns an array of apps.

 ## INSTALLATION